 Home > Be Healthy > Health Library > Blocked Tear Ducts

 Tears normally drain from the eye through small tubes called tear ducts, which stretch from the eye into the nose.
 If a tear duct becomes blocked or fails to open, tears cannot drain from the eye properly.
 The duct may fill with fluid and become swollen, inflamed, and sometimes infected.

 Blocked tear ducts happen most often in babies, though they may occur at any age.

-Most of the time, blocked tear ducts in babies clear up on their own during the baby's first year.
+Most of the time, blocked tear ducts in babies clear up on their own by the time your child is 6 months old.
 They usually have no effect on the baby's vision or cause any lasting eye problems.